backube/volsync/docs/usage/restic/database_example.rst

 -----------------------------------------

-The backup created by Scribe can be seen by directly accessing the Restic
+The backup created by VolSync can be seen by directly accessing the Restic
 repository:

 .. code-block:: none